probabilistic-numerics/probnum/STYLEGUIDE.md

 - `import y as z` only when `z` is a standard abbreviation (e.g., `np` for `numpy`).

 Use `__all__ = [...]` in `__init__.py` files to imply the order in which the methods are visible in the documentation.
 Almost all methods are "pulled up" to a higher-level namespace.
 Import from there wherever there is no chance for confusion and/or circular imports.
 This makes imports more readable.
+Set the corresponding module of each super class to enable correct module paths in the documentation by setting `SuperClass.__module__ = "probnum.module"`.

 ### Naming